 • Lasting relationship effects (e.g. loss of consortium)

-Non-economic damages can also include punitive damages, but these do not come into play in most personal injury cases.
+Non-economic damages can also include punitive damages, but these do not come into play in most civil cases.
 These types of damages may play a significant role when receiving settlement in Medford personal injury cases.

-It is important to bear in mind that the value of a settlement varies.
-This is because the calculated number represents the best-hoped outcome from a trial, whereas settlements typically reflect a reasonable outcome when factoring in the uncertainty of a trial, the possibility that a compensation award may be reduced or denied by a jury, and other such challenges that could be avoided by settling the case.
+It is important to bear in mind that the value of a settlement varies from case to case.
+This is because the calculated number represents the best-hoped outcome from a trial, whereas settlements typically reflect a reasonable outcome when factoring in the uncertainty of a trial, the possibility that a compensation award may be reduced or denied by a jury and other such challenges that could be avoided by settling the case.

 After negotiations have ended and all parties involved have agreed on a settlement, there are many procedural steps that still need to occur.
 One important consideration at this stage is determining the total taxable amount of the settlement.

-If you or a loved one suffers a personal injury, an experienced personal injury lawyer can assist in managing the case and working to ensure you receive a settlement that meets all of your financial needs.
+If you or a loved one suffers a personal injury, an experienced lawyer can assist in managing the case and working to ensure you receive a settlement that meets all of your financial needs.
 Make a proactive choice for your personal injury settlement and your future, and contact our law offices today.
-An attorney may be able to guide you through the legal process of receiving settlement in Medford personal injury cases.
+An attorney may be able to guide you through the legal process of receiving settlement in Medford personal injury cases, so call today.